Walk This Way is a self- guided, experiential walk in the woods which encourages observation, contemplation, and regard for the natural world.

 This project represents a communion between the local human and ecological community of Montgomery County.
 In a time of anxiety and unrest, Walk This Way serves as a safe, grounding space, free to the public, and a social-distancing-friendly art experience.
 Through playful humor and a lighthearted approach, the posted prompts and questions widen the scope of our daily lives through an active interaction with nature, and introduce a new perspective of our place within it.

-This project is part of my inaugural residency at Montgomery County Parks
+This project is in collaboration with the Montgomery County Parks Department